 Pulmonary Function Tests

-Pulmonary function tests (PFT) are noninvasive breathing tests done to measure how well the lungs perform.
+Pulmonary function tests (PFT) conducted by our pulmonologist in Los Angeles, CA, are noninvasive breathing tests done to measure how well the lungs perform.
 More specifically, these tests are used to:

 - Get a baseline medical record of your lung health (with or without a diagnosis)